basnijholt/nijho.lt/content/post/advent-of-open-source/index.md

     - advent
 ---

+# 🎄🎁 Advent of Open Source: Celebrating 24 Days of Personal Projects

 One of my biggest passions is writing code that solves real problems and sharing it with others who might face similar challenges.
 There's something deeply satisfying about turning a frustrating situation into a reusable solution that helps not just me, but potentially anyone else encountering the same obstacle.